All coursework students can access dedicated appointments with specialist course advisers. Appointments are virtual, by phone or in-person.

 - Request to overload or over-enrol.

-Assistance with your class timetable
+Get assistance with your class timetable

 Book an appointment or submit an enquiry

-If you need further assistance, you can either book an appointment or submit an enquiry.
+You can either book an appointment or submit an enquiry.

 When booking an appointment, select one of the following from the 'Booking Type' field: